• Skip to main content

 • If you are a cheese lover, you can sprinkle some parmesan, cheddar, or mozzarella cheese on top of the bechamel sauce for extra flavour.

-• You can roast eggplant slices ahead of time and keep them in the fridge.
+• I like to roast eggplant slices ahead of time and keep them in the fridge.

 Storage